RuslanSalianko/RuslanSalianko/README.md

 Here are a few of my projects that might interest you:

-1. **[3DStoreBot](https://github.com/RuslanSalianko/3DStoreBot)** — a solution for managing and storing files for 3D printing, which can be saved using a Telegram bot.
-2. **[Garmin Live Track Bot](https://github.com/RuslanSalianko/garmin-live-track-bot)** — a bot for notifying family or friends about your location during workouts using Garmin.
+1. **[Garmin Live Track Bot](https://github.com/RuslanSalianko/garmin-live-track-bot)** — a bot for notifying family or friends about your location during workouts using Garmin.
 It also allows sending messages to all users of the bot.

 ## Contact Me